persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 returns a sequence of floating points.

 Input variables are detected if they are set equal to any element of the input sequence.
+The value of the input variables can be set by the user and are expected to be floating points or integers.
+By default they are equal to 0.

 The variables listed in the output sequence are detected as output variables.

 Other functions which may be used by the **_exec** function can be defined in the Python editor.